markmac99/weather/README.md

 Various weatherstation and weather related stuff

-I run two weatherstations, a maplin WH1080 compatible unit and a Bresser 5-in-1 unit.
+I run two weatherstations, a maplin WH1080 compatible unit from Maplin and a Bresser 5-in-1 unit.

-I also have a BMP280 chip providing pressure and temperature data.
-This is normally pluggs into an Arduino, but able to be read by a Raspberry Pi via GPIO.
+I also have a bmp280 chip providing pressure and temperature data.
+This is normally plugs into an Arduino, but can also be read by a Raspberry Pi via GPIO.

-The Weatherstation and BME280 data are being published to MQ Series along with other data that i'm calculating from the available data.
+The Weatherstation and bmp280 data are being published to MQ Series along with other data that i'm calculating such as wind chill, heat index and dew point.
 The APIs and Maplin data collection are running on a Pi3, imaginatively named `weatherpi3`.
-The Bresser data collection runs on a second Pi3 named `wxsatpi`.

-Once collected, the data are pushed to a SQL database running on webserver hosted on AWS.
+The Bresser data collection runs on a second Pi3 named `metsatpi`.
+Once collected, the Maplin and bmp280 data are pushed to a SQL database running on webserver hosted on AWS with a backup database on `weatherpi3`.

 ## website
 An implementation of the dragontail weather website.
 This initially consumed data from from pywws, but later i changed it to read data from files created by my own programme `mmwws`.

 ## mmwws
 A replacement for pywws (see retired section below).
-I have an API that reads data from MQ and writes it to a SQL database running on my webserver.
-From there `mmwws` generates the javascript required by the dragontail website.
+The application reads from the SQL database created above and generates the javascript required by the dragontail website which are then pushed to my website.

 ## BatteryMonitorV2
 This is an app that runs on a Wemos D1 Mini with Wifi to read the battery voltage of the solar array powering the Maplin station.
 Theres a full explanation in the folder's readme.